Clinical consultation

 11. What is the cancellation policy?

 We understand that life happens, and we want to offer flexibility while maintaining the integrity of this small-group experience.
-If you cancel at least 2 months before the program starts, you’ll receive a full refund.
-If you cancel within 30 days of the first session, you’ll receive a 50% refund.
+If you cancel at least 2 weeks before the program starts, you’ll receive a full refund.
 After the program begins, refunds are not available to honor the commitment of the group.
 However, if something unexpected comes up, you may have the option to transfer your spot to a future cohort, pending availability.
-If you need to cancel or explore transfer options, just reach out—we’re happy to help!
+If you need to cancel or explore transfer options, just reach out.

 12. What should I expect after I sign up?